Calastrophe/pythonRSC/README.md

 pyRSC.mem.disasm(0x0, 0x1F) # Disassembly of the given instructions
 ```

+# Emulating and debugging your microcode using pythonRSC

-The debug command is currently in development and will be documented in later versions.
+The debugger is still currently in later stages of development.

+Breakpoints, instruction disassembly, and control flow will all be at your fingertips soon enough.